bigwiginfohub-wq/tba-publications/galaxy_pipeline/manuscript_tracebind_v11.md

 2. Adding Gaussian noise scaled to 10% of the local velocity dispersion.
 3. Recomputing the LOO prediction error for the shuffled dataset.

 Sampling with replacement defines a stochastic local-exchangeability null rather than a strict permutation of the observed velocity field.
 The noise scale (10%) was chosen to preserve local dispersion structure while preventing degenerate resampling; results were empirically stable to variations in this parameter during robustness testing.

+Because the null model samples velocities from the local spatial neighborhood, it preserves the underlying spatial density structure and local velocity correlations to some extent. **This choice makes the test conservative with respect to detecting local coherence**, ensuring that a low coherence ratio ($R < 1$) reflects genuine local velocity predictability rather than mere phase-space smoothness or density-driven artifacts.
 Each Monte Carlo realization produces a median prediction error; the null expectation $\overline{E}_{\text{null}}$ is defined as the arithmetic mean of those simulated median errors.

 The **Coherence Ratio** is defined as:
 $$ R = \frac{E_{\text{real}}}{\overline{E}_{\text{null}}} $$